Rohamgames/ns2-windows-linux/README.md

 # ns2-windows-linux
 In this repo I am going to explain how to install and run NS2 on Linux and Windows

-For Windows I am using Windows 11 and WSL2 but you cn also run a VM and use the install NS2 from Linux guide below
+For Windows I am using Windows 11 and WSL2 but you can also run a VM and use the install NS2 from Linux guide below

 ## Windows only